Ram Jaane: Plot

 However, even in Apna Ghar, Ram Jaane still remains a criminal and even manages to influence the children in the house to follow in his footsteps.
-Apna Ghar is soon targeted by Baweja (G.P.
-Singh), who encourages his gang to attack Apna Ghar and all its residents, which Ram Jaane is able to stop.
-Ram Jaane is then seen shooting Baweja in the head.
-Chewte learns of Baweja's death and is determined to have his murderer put in prison – he approaches Apna Ghar and starts beating one of the children, which leads to Murli and the others attacking Chewte and his fellow officers.
+Apna Ghar is soon targeted by Baweja, a criminal with a vendetta for Ram Jaane.
+Baweja orders his gang to attack Apna Ghar and all its residents, which Ram Jaane is able to thwart.
+Ram Jaane eventually retaliates by shooting Baweja in the head.
+Chewte learns of Baweja's death and is determined to have his murderer put in prison.
+He approaches Apna Ghar and starts beating one of the children, which leads to Murli and the others attacking Chewte and his fellow officers.
 In the riot, one child gets killed.
-Murli blames Ram Jaane for this tragedy and Ram Jaane runs away, he attempts to make Bela run away with him (as he believes she loves him), but she refuses.
-Bela is, in fact, in love with Murli – Murli realized this all along and reciprocated her feelings, but did not show it as he realized that Ram Jaane also loved her.
+Murli blames Ram Jaane for this tragedy and Ram Jaane runs away.
+He attempts to make Bela run away with him (as he believes she loves him), but she refuses.
+Bela is, in fact, in love with Murli who had already reciprocated her feelings secretly, as he realized that Ram Jaane also loved her.
 Murli begs Bela to attempt to reform Ram Jaane.
 However, whilst trying to reform him, Bela begins to dislike him for his criminal ways.
-Bhau (Gulshan Grover), Ram Jaane's rival and Technicolour (Pankaj Kapur), Ram Jaane's former partner in crime hatch a plot to kill Ram Jaane – when he hears of their plan, he kills them both and then rushes to Apna Ghar to stop their henchmen from killing anyone.
-Eventually, Chewte arrives but is shot by Ram Jaane.
+Bhau, Ram Jaane's rival and Technicolour, Ram Jaane's former partner in crime hatch a plot to kill Ram Jaane who kills them both upon discovering this plot and rushes to Apna Ghar to stop their henchmen from killing anyone.
+Eventually, Chewte arrives on the scene but is shot by Ram Jaane as a payback for the years of torture inflicted upon him.

-Ram Jaane is taken to court where he confesses to all of his sins – the court decides that he must be sentenced to death.
+Ram Jaane is taken to court where he confesses to all of his crimes.
+The court decides that he must be sentenced to death.
 The boys of Apna Ghar are in awe of Ram Jaane, as he plans to "die with a smile."
 The boys think this is courageous and plan to follow in his criminal footsteps.
 Murli pleads with Ram Jaane not to die bravely, so the boys won't want to follow his path, but Ram Jaane refuses.
 On the day of his death, with Murli and the boys watching, Ram Jaane feigns fear, crying and pleading for his life.
 One by one, the boys remove their red headbands, the symbol of being members of Ram Jaane's gang.
-After his death, Bela and Murli read a letter from Ram Jaane to Bela, which states that he feels guilty for everything he had done and that he had planned intentionally for Bela to leave him and to go back to Murli.
+After his death, Bela and Murli read a letter from Ram Jaane which he had written to Bela.
+It states that he feels guilty for everything he had done and that he had planned intentionally for Bela to leave him and to go back to Murli.